Thertzlor/Revenant/wiki/Macros/_Cycle_Macro.md

 * shorthand: `cn`

 When a cycle macro is cancelled, it is set back to its initial position and its number of completed cycles is also reset to 0.
 The `cancel` option defines when this occurs.
-* If the option is set to `0` the cycle will not cancel unless it is externally cancelled from a [Control Macro]() or the entire profile is reloaded.
+* **`0`** *(default)* = The cycle will not cancel unless it is externally cancelled from a [Control Macro]() or the entire profile is reloaded.
-This is the default value.
-* If the `cancel` option is set to `1` the cycle will continue only as long as no other button is pressed.
+* **`1`** = The cycle will continue only as long as no other button is pressed.
 If another button is pressed, even if this does not cause any other macro to execute, the cycle will be cancelled and restart from the beginning when pressed again.
-* If the `cancel` option is set to any positive number (except 1) the cancellation happens on a timeout.
+* **`2,3,4...`** = If the `cancel` option is set to any positive number (except 1) the cancellation happens on a timeout.
 For example a cycle macro with a `cancel` option set to `500` automatically resets after 500 milliseconds.
 The cancel timer is reset with every activation of the cycle, so you can press the button after 450ms and it will only reset after *another* 500ms.
-* If the the `cancel` option is set to any negative number the effects of the timing cancel and the button cancel are combined.
+* **`-1,-2,-3...`** If the the `cancel` option is set to any negative number the effects of the timing cancel and the button cancel are combined.
 A cycle with a cancel option of `-500` will cancel after 500ms of inactivity *or* if another button is pressed, whichever happens first.
 ```lua

 -- resets back to "a" whenever another button is pressed.